VRConservation/neca_jpa/jpa.md

 Other expenses include operations and maintenance, audit/legal fees, insurance, equipment, software, travel, and bank fees.
 Expenses include communications, website, outreach and equipment, insurance, and land lease costs for a sort yard.

 # Timeline
 An approximate timeline for key activities to fund and operationalize the JPA is shown in {numref}`gantt`.
 Endowment seed funding and a capital campaign will be critical to initiate the endowment.
 Staffing is described under expenses and shows the approximate start time for each staff member.
-The development of the JPA bylaws will define governance, and the JPA will created when the LAFCO filing is completed.
+The development of the JPA bylaws will define governance, and the JPA will created when the Local Agency Formation Commission (LAFCO) filing is completed.

 ```{table} Timeline for the JPA startup period.
 :label: gantt